awslabs/aws-c-io/README.md

 a c extern style API, but ultimately those public functions simply invoke the cooresponding function in the v-table.

 These are reserved for types that: a.)
-Need to be configurable, changable at runtime b.)
-Do not have immediate performance concerns caused by an indirect function call.
+Need to be configurable and/or changable at runtime b.)
+An indirect function call is less of a performance penalty than a branch miss or maintenance complexity

 ### Compile-time Polymorphic
 This means that the API is not necessarily driven by a virtual-table.
 It is exposed as a c extern style API, but the